 2. Task II: Conduct and Coordinate Steering Committee Meetings a.
 In coordination with City staff, the Landscape Architect shall conduct Steering Committee meetings.
 The Steering Committee will be tasked with providing expert guidance on the development of the Final Report and associated deliverables.
-The Steering Committee will also be responsible for providing input regarding the local communities' boundaries to be used for the purposes of conducting community outreach, reviewing Draft and Final Reports, and the implementation of the Master Plan.
+The Steering Committee will also be responsible for providing input regarding the local/community boundaries to be used for the purposes of conducting community outreach, reviewing Draft and Final Reports, and the implementation of the Master Plan.

 b.
-The Steering Committee may be composed of representatives from the Council Offices of District 1 & District 13, the Mayor's Office, the Los Angeles Dodgers, LAFD, LAPD, LADWP, the Barlow Respiratory Hospital, Los Angeles Department of Transportation (LADOT), California State Parks (State Parks), California Department of Transportation (Caltrans), non-profit organizations and community groups involved in parks and recreation advocacy, advocates of youth specific programming, environmental justice groups, park equity groups, and public health advocates.
-The Steering Committee is anticipated to meet up to twelve times over the course of the Master Plan's development.
+The Steering Committee may be composed of representatives from the Council Offices, representatives from the Mayor's Office, non-profit organizations and community groups involved in parks and recreation advocacy, advocates of youth-specific programming, environmental justice groups, park equity groups, and public health advocates.
+The Steering Committee is anticipated to meet a total of seven times over the course of the Master Plan's development.